aditya-azad/my-website/src/blog/mastering-vim-part-1-the-basics.md

 Alright, for searching text there are two methods `f` and `/`:

 - You use `f` to search next occurrence of a character.
-For example, if you type `ft` the cursor will move to the next occurrence of "t" in the text.
+For example, if you type `ft` the cursor will move to the next occurrence of "t" in current line.
 To search this way but backwards, you type `F` instead of `f`.
 - For searching a sub-string all over the text you use `/` followed by the text you want to search and then pressing enter.
 For example, to search for "hello world" in the text, you type `/hello world` and press enter.
-To find the **n**ext occurrence you type `n`, for previous, you type `N` after pressing enter.
+To find the **n**ext occurrence you type `n`, for previous, you type `N`.
 This is more like the search feature in your common text editors and IDEs.
 - Replacing text a bit more complicated.
 You start by typing `:`, then the range of lines you would like to search.
 For example, `23, 53` or `%` to search whole file.
 Then you type `s`, followed by `/<text-to-search>`, `/<text-to-replace-with>` and then some options.
 Let me give you some examples:
   - `:%s/foo/bar/gc`- Searches the whole file for every occurrence (`g`) of `foo`, replaces it with `bar`.
 Asks for permission (`c`)
   - `:3,10 s/foo/bar`- Searches from line 3 to line 10 for next occurrence of `foo`, replaces it with `bar` without asking permission